opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 The **Indices** section displays a list of indexes in your OpenSearch cluster.
 For each index included, you can see its heath status (`green`, `yellow`, or `red`), policy (if the index is managed by a policy), status, total size, size of primaries, total documents, deleted documents, primaries and replicas.

-Below are the health statuses an index can be in:
+The following are the three index health statuses:

 - Green: All primary and replica shards are assigned.
 - Yellow: At least one replica shard is not assigned.